 Are You Keeping Up with the Joneses?

-What they found out was typically the more people earned, the more they spent, and the more likely they were to get into debt.
+However, they did find out one truth about money that impacts everyone.
+They found out that the more people earned, regardless of financial education, the more they spent.
+The more that an individual spent, the more likely they were to get into debt.

-The second reason is the the more you earn the more you think you should have your life together.
+The second reason you may be falling into this trap is the more you earn, the more you think you should have your life together.
 You think to yourself "there is no way someone with my income doesn't know what to do with their money."
-See the cycle in action?
-Earn more, more debt, no financial help, repeat.
+So, instead of paying off your debt and becoming financially free by following a simple equation, you put your feelings into your finances.
+This is the way you become trapped - ear more, more debt, no financial help, repeat.